Viditbaba/MojoLauncher/README.md

 ## Introduction
 * MojoLauncher is a Minecraft: Java Edition launcher for Android based on [PojavLauncher](https://github.com/PojavLauncherTeam/PojavLauncher)
-* This launcher can launch almost all available Minecraft versions ranging from rd-132211 to 1.21 snapshots (including Combat Test versions).
+* This launcher can launch almost all available Minecraft versions ranging from rd-132211 to 1.26 releases (including Combat Test versions).
 * Modding via Forge and Fabric are also supported.

 ## Getting MojoLauncher